petrixh/vaadin-ssokit-demo/README.md

+# Setup
+There are docker compose files under the `/docker` folder.

+`docker-compose up -d`

+After setting up the keycloak docker image use:

+`docker stop keycloak-keycloak-1`

+`docker start keycloak-keycloak-1`

+to start and stop the container. compose down/up will eventually wipe your data as the container is destroyed and the volumes are not named.

+(or whatever the container is called, check with `docker ps` or `docker container list -all` tab autocomplete should work at least if running docker as non-root)

 # SSO Kit Test 2

 This project can be used as a starting point to create your own Vaadin application with Spring Boot.